 Director / Writer - Guy Taylor

 "I believe that DINAH is a story that carries a lot of social importance.
 As a short film that involves topics such as childhood trauma and sexual assault there may be areas that make the viewers uncomfortable, however I think that it’s important to push these boundaries, especially in a way that can try to open the viewer’s mind regarding their own perception of such events."

 Shortly after graduating from university in engineering, Guy decided to pursue his passion for film.
 He threw himself into the industry and worked across many roles until he began working as a director.
-His two short films so far have been selected at film festivals across the UK he hopes to continue this trajectory with DINAH.
+His short films have gone on to win awards and praise internationally, and he hopes to continue this trajectory with DINAH.

 Writer / Lead Actor - Leda Douglas